Backing Young Bury

 We regularly offer apprenticeship opportunities within Bury Council and have expanded our apprenticeship offer over recent years.
 All Bury Council apprenticeship vacancies are advertised within the Bury section of the greater.jobs website..

 Towards the end of 2017 Bury Council recruited 26 new apprentices to help give young people a flying start to their working lives.They are employed in a wide range of services including legal, accounting, workforce, registrars, leisure centres, recruitment team, art gallery, occupational health, ICT and grounds maintenance.
 This was the first large cohort of apprentices taken on by the council since the introduction of the Apprenticeship Levy, and it supports the council's aim to comply with the Public Sector Recruitment Target.

-Councillor Rishi Shori, leader of Bury Council, said: "I am delighted to welcome so many new apprentices to the council.
+Councillor Rishi Shori, leader of Bury Council at the time, said: "I am delighted to welcome so many new apprentices to the council.
 It is absolutely vital that we give our young people a chance to fulfil their potential, learn new skills and be ready for the world of work, and we are proud to play our part in ensuring they get a foot on the employment ladder.
 I wish them the very best in their time with us and onwards in their careers."

 What some of our apprentices have to say

 "I grew up in Oldham until I was 14, when my mum decided to move to the Isle of Lewis in Scotland where I studied accountancy for the first time.
 I spent nearly 4 months up there before moving back down to live in Oldham again where I wanted to continue my studies in accountancy but was unable to until I went to college and studied towards my Level 2 and 3 AAT qualifications, which I obtained.